sathanas65/deb12-i3/README.md

 4. Enter:

          sudo apt install -y git

    Enter your password when prompted.
-5. Then enter:
+6. Then enter:

          git clone https://github.com/sathanas65/deb12-i3

-6. Then enter:
+8. Then enter:

          cd deb12-i3

-7. By default, the options for installing as a kvm/qemu guest virtual machine are already selected.
+9. By default, the options for installing as a kvm/qemu guest virtual machine are already selected.
 If you will be installing on a physical computer then you will need to:

          nano install.sh

-8. Comment out line - 'sudo apt install -y spice-vdagent'

-9. Ctrl + s to save & Ctrl + x to exit.
+   Comment out line - 'sudo apt install -y spice-vdagent' Ctrl + s to save & Ctrl + x to exit.

-10. Then
+   Then

           xrandr -q

-11. Note the outputs that say 'connected', then
+    Note the outputs that say 'connected', then

           nano display.sh

-12. Change 'Virtual-1' to your single or left hand display output.
+    Change 'Virtual-1' to your single or left hand display output and 'Virtual-2' to your right hand display output.
     Valid values are HMDI-0, VGA-0, DP-0, DVD-I-0, HDMI-2, etc. If you aren't sure which is which just enter them in any order and sort it out later.
+    Ctrl + s to save & Ctrl + x to exit.

+          nano config/i3/config

+   Comment out line 'include ~/.config/i3/config.d/vmguest.conf' Uncomment line '#include ~/.config/i3/config.d/baremetal.conf' Ctrl + s to save & Ctrl + x to exit.

+         nano config/i3/config.d/baremetal.conf

-13  Ctrl + s to save & Ctrl + x to exit.
+   Replace the display outputs to match your hardware Ctrl + s to save & Ctrl + x to exit.

-14. Now you can review and edit the main install script.
+10. Now you can review and edit the main install script.

+         nano install.sh

     You can comment out lines by putting a hash(#) before them, and then they will not run.
-15. s:

-    a)  on line 153

-    b) 'sh ~/deb12-i3/vm-copyconf.sh' on line 182

-    c) 'sudo cp virtual-display.sh /usr/share/virtual-display.sh' on line 184

-    d) 'sudo cp lightdm.conf /etc/lightdm/lightdm.conf' on line 185

-    e) 'sudo chmod +x /usr/share/virtual-display.sh' on line 186

-    Then you will need to uncomment '#sh ~/deb12-i3/copyconf.sh' on line 179.
-Then Ctrl + s to save.
+Or uncomment any you want to run.

-16. Once you are done selecting or deselecting packages to you liking, or adding some of your own, Ctrl + s to save & Ctrl + x to exit.
+11. Once you are done selecting or deselecting packages to you liking, or adding some of your own, Ctrl + s to save & Ctrl + x to exit.
-17. Now enter:
+12. Now enter:

          sudo -v

     Enter your password if prompted.
-18. Finally, enter:
+13. Finally, enter:

-         sh install.sh
+         bash install.sh

-19. Now just let the script run and it will reboot when finished.
+14. Now just let the script run and it will reboot when finished.
 You should end up at the gui login screen.
-20. Now you can login to i3.
+15. Now you can login to i3.
 The only keybind you need to remember is Super + Shift + h for help.
 This will open a keybind map you can reference to get oriented.
 You can also access the keybind map with command:

           nano ~/scripts/keymap.txt